-Start your radish seeds in spring as soon as the soil temperature is above 40 F (5 C) and the weather starts to warm up.
-Even if the weather is not favorable, you can easily plant the radish seeds indoors in early spring and continue to do so every other week for regular harvest.
+Start your radish seeds in spring when the soil temperature is above 40 F (5 C), and the weather starts to warm up.
+Even if the weather is not favorable, you can easily plant the radish seeds indoors in early spring and continue to do so every other week for a regular harvest.
 Keep growing radishes till early summer and stop.
 Then, again, begin planting from late summer or early fall (autumn) till early winter.

 If you’re not living in hot subtropical and tropical climate, growing radishes in pots in summers is also possible.
 Sow seeds of summer varieties and take advantage of the microclimate you can create by container gardening.
 Water summer radishes more often and change location to save them from the intense afternoon sunlight.

 In hot, frost-free climates, begin planting radishes in containers from late fall or early winter and continue planting successively throughout the winter.

 Note: Radishes grown in high temperatures are usually spicier.